mattjennings/mattjennings.io/src/routes/blog/posts/rewriting-my-website-in-sveltekit/index.md

 #### Writing blog posts

 SvelteKit uses a file-based routing system.
 All pages are located under `src/routes` as Svelte components.
-However, now that I've setup mdsvex, I can _also_ have .md files there as well.
-So with what I had so far, `https://mattjennings.io/example-markdown` would return a page with the rendered markdown.
+However, now that I've setup mdsvex, I can _also_ use .md files there as well.

 Following this convention I could get started with a blog by rearranging my project like this: